Karoun Demirjian: Early life

 Karoun was born to Karen Der Parseghian and Ara Demirjian.
 Karoun grew up just outside Boston and studied piano and voice in a musical home.
 She was a church soloist (soprano) at St. Stephen's Church Armenian Apostolic Church of Watertown, Massachusetts, where her mother, Karen Demirjian, was a long-time choir member and assistant organist.
-In college at Harvard (WHRB) and Tufts (WMFO, the college radio station on College Avenue), she worked as a classical disk jockey and migrated into reporting the news.
+In college at Harvard (WHRB) and Tufts (WMFO, the college radio station on College Avenue), she worked as a classical disc jockey and migrated into reporting the news.
 She sang in Harvard College Opera for several years and was its treasurer during her senior year, and she was a contributing writer for the Harvard Crimson in 2003.
 She completed two degrees: Harvard University, A.B., cum laude, History – 2003; Fletcher School of Law and Diplomacy, M.A. in Law and Diplomacy, International Law – 2006.

 Demirjian was an intern at National Public Radio’s All Things Considered, from 2003 to 2006.